-There’s no getting around it—it’s a great time to be a first-time homebuyer.
+There’s no getting around it—it’s an exciting time to be a first-time homebuyer.
 Below, we outline five advantages that every first-time buyer should know as they apply for a home mortgage loan.

 For many buyers, saving for a down payment can be one of the largest hurdles in achieving homeownership.
-Fortunately, there are a number of down payment assistance programs available for first-time buyers.
-Both government-backed grants and assistance loans are available across Minnesota and western Wisconsin.
+Fortunately, there are a number of down payment options and even some assistance programs available for first-time buyers in both Minnesota and western Wisconsin.

-Ask your REALTOR and lender for more information on the availability of such programs in your area, or learn more here.
+Ask your REALTOR and lender for more information on the availability of down payment programs and options in your area.

 2. FHA loan options

-Federal Housing Administration (FHA) offers government-backed loans that can benefit first-time buyers and potential buyers by offering loans that only require as low as 3.5 percent down.
+Federal Housing Administration (FHA) offers government-backed loans that can benefit first-time buyers and potential buyers by offering loans that require less than the traditional 20%. .